eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/BasicExamples/examples_py_interactive_button_screen.md

 ## **Project Introduction**
-In this project, the add_button function from the GUI class was utilized to demonstrate the creation of buttons on the touch screen of the Unihiker.
-The first button will display its state upon clicking, while the second button hides all text.
+In this project, use the add_button function of the GUI class to demonstrate creating buttons on the Unihiker touch screen, and use the config function to update button status and move button position.

 ![555.gif](img/5.
 Interactive Button Screen/1720429015598-a3c53f0c-eb47-4375-aa28-b296b760d686.gif){width=300, style="display:block;margin: 0 auto"}